hdavid16/InventoryManagement.jl/README.md

 The following assumptions hold in the current implementation, but can be modified in future releases.

 - `Producers` produce material on demand ([make-to-order](https://en.wikipedia.org/wiki/Build_to_order) policy).
 - `Producers` can hold inventory.
-Downstream replenishment orders are fulfilled first with any on-hand inventory, and then via production only after there is no on-hand inventory.
+Downstream replenishment orders are fulfilled first with any on-hand inventory, and then via production only after there is no on-hand inventory left.
 - Replenishment orders can only be satisfied with current on-hand inventory or available production capacity.
 - Commited production orders count towards the inventory position of the downstream node.
 - Backlogging is only allowed at the `Markets`, it is not allowed for inventory replenishment decisions.